pavlovnicola/terraform_exercise/README.md

 terraform apply
 ```

 The apply command will actually execute the Terraform plan.
-In other words, this command will create the resources shown in the diagram above: VPC, EC2.
-NLB.
+In other words, this command will create the resources shown in the diagram above: VPC, EC2 and NLB.